Linked Data Event Streams

 The class ldes:EventSource is a subclass of dcat:Distribution, the specialization being that this is a feed that uses a chronological search tree to make available a Linked Data Event Stream in order.

-An ldes:EventSource can only be published on LDESs that have a ldes:timestampPath set, and thus will publish their entities in order.
+An ldes:EventSource can only be published on LDESs that have a ldes:timestampPath set, and thus will publish their entities in this chronological order.

 Domain: Preferably the root node.
 Alternatively it can occur on any type of entity that is linked from the root node using tree:viewDescription.